Briefing

 }

 }That description does not match the actual CVE.
 It appears to conflate the separate ClawHub malicious-skill campaign (covered below) with the named token-exfiltration bug.
 The supply-chain risk from untrusted skills is real, but it is a different issue from CVE-2026-25253.
-The patch shipped in OpenClaw v2026.1.29, released 30 January 2026 (Foresiet patch details).
+The patch shipped in OpenClaw v2026.1.29, released 30 January 2026 (Foresiet patch details (opens in a new tab)).

 The 341 Malicious Skills

 The skills problem is the one most teams should worry about day to day.
-Koi Security audited ClawHub and found 341 skills behaving maliciously (Koi Security ClawHavoc report).
+Koi Security audited ClawHub and found 341 skills behaving maliciously (Koi Security ClawHavoc report (opens in a new tab)).
 That audit covered roughly 2,857 skills at the time; the registry itself was larger and kept growing through the year.

 The standout finding is that this was not 341 separate bad actors.
-Koi attributed 335 of the 341 to a single coordinated operation, tracked as ClawHavoc, based on shared tactics and infrastructure (SC Media reporting).
+Koi attributed 335 of the 341 to a single coordinated operation, tracked as ClawHavoc, based on shared tactics and infrastructure (SC Media reporting (opens in a new tab)).
 The campaign leaned heavily on AMOS, the Atomic macOS Stealer, and the skills were disguised across categories people would plausibly install, including crypto wallet helpers, prediction-market bots, and YouTube tools.

 The mechanics matter.
 Many of these skills did exactly what they advertised on the surface while quietly exfiltrating environment variables, .env files, or other secrets to remote servers.
 Some used child_process or eval patterns to run arbitrary code dressed up as utility functions.
 On a server where OpenClaw holds live credentials in its environment, that is the whole game.